purbon/disaster-recovery-playbook/confluent-cloud/public-to-public/README.md

-# Confluent Cloud disaster recovery playbook
+# Confluent Cloud disaster recovery playbook (public-to-public)

 This playbook contains examples on how to use the Cluster Linking in Confluent Cloud for connecting two Kafka(s) and implement a Disaster Recovery solution.